How to Make a DIY Barn Quilt: A Step-by-Step Guide for Beginners

 These are just a few examples of the patterns you can use for your barn quilt.
 A quick search online will show you countless more that you can choose from.
 Any quilt pattern can be used to make a barn quilt.

-To know how many degrees to put between those lines, count the number of points in the design.
+Count the number of points in the design to know how many degrees to put between those lines.
 For example, the design in the lower left above only has eight points, whereas the one in the top row, the second from the left, has 12 points.
 Based on this, spread your lines out by:

 Number of PointsDegrees Between Lines